Hi, How Can We Help You?

 About Project Gaumont

-Since 2017 Somerset Arts Business Cultural Alliance (SABCA) and Creative Innovation Centre (CICCIC) have been working hard to reclaim Gaumont Palace as an arts and cultural venue.
+Gaumont Palace Community Trust Limited was setup in 2024 and is a Community Benefit Society (Registration number: 9342).
 With professional local people on its board, each are working towards a solution for running the venue and bringing much needed economic growth to Taunton town centre.

 WHY CHOOSE US